constellation-daq/Constellation/docs/operator_guide/tutorials/single_satellite.md

 # General settings which apply to all satellites
 confidentiality = "TOPSECRET"

-[satellites.Mariner]
+[satellites.Sputnik]
-# Settings which apply to all satellites of type "Mariner"
+# Settings which apply to all satellites of type "Sputnik"
-sample_period = 3.0
+interval = 1000

 [satellites.Mariner.Nine]
 # Settings which only apply to the satellite with name "Mariner.Nine"
-voltage = 5
+voltage = 5.1
-current = 0.1
 ```

 ::::{tab-set}
 :::{tab-item} C++